FGasper/p5-Test-Class-Tiny/README.md

 name those functions with the prefixes `T_startup_`, `T_setup_`, `T_teardown_`, or `T_shutdown_`.

-To write a test function—i.e., a function that actually run some tests—prefix the function name with `T`, the number of test assertions in the function, then an underscore.
+To write a test function—i.e., a function that actually runs some assertions—prefix the function name with `T`, the number of test assertions in the function, then an underscore.
 For example, a function that contains 9 assertions might be named `T9_check_validation()`.
 If that function doesn’t run exactly 9 assertions, a test failure is produced.